AdaCore/stable_sloc/README.md

 When matching an absolute entry, a check is made on each file to which the matcher applies to ensure the lines/columns described in the entry fit in the current content of the file.

+This matcher supports updates (-u switch on the command line)

 ### `regexp` matcher